akb825/Cuttlefish/README.md

 When using the BC6H and BC7 encoders, it's highly recommended to install the [ISPC](https://ispc.github.io) compiler.
 This will use higher quality encoders that are also faster compared to the fallback used when ISP isn't available.

 > **Note:** Use the `CUTTLEFISH_ISPC_PATH` CMake variable when ISPC isn't visible on the system `PATH`.

+> **Note:** As of this writing, the last release of PVRTexTool that supports macOS is the 2023r2 release, with both releases in 2024 not having downloads available for macOS.
+For now, the 2023r2 release will continue to be used to support PVRTC formats across all major platforms until either it breaks or releases resume on macOS.

 # Platforms